KristiyanEnchev/IssueSystem/README.md

 **Employee:**  user@example.com : 123456

-**There is more demo accounts in the Database:** all there passwords are : 123456
+**There is more demo accounts in the Database:** all their passwords are : 123456

 ## Screenshots
 <p align="center">